What is a Program Assistant?

 A Program Assistant is engaged in the pre-departure stage of the Program and travels with the group to the host country.
 Program Assistants typically contribute 50 hours of service before departure.
 In the host country, Program Assistants often contribute more than 40 hours per week.

-The duties of a Program Assistant will vary by Program.
+The duties of a Program Assistant (PA) will vary by Program.
 Never assign a task to a Program Assistant unless you are confident that they have been trained to complete the task.
+They must also complete all relevant University training, including FERPA, before they begin working on the program.
 Sample Program Assistant duties include, but are not limited to, the following:

 - Assist Faculty Directors in coordinating pre-departure or on-site orientation